 Wednesday, 3 October 2012 | HOTBIN Composting

-It is very rare for the mesh aeration plate to become fully blocked.
-It is more common to see the bottom part of the mesh ‘gunk’ up as the liquid fertiliser (leachate) drains out.
-If the top section is visible, then there is no need to worry, the air will flow through.
-Normally there is about 5mm of wetness at the very bottom and about 15mm of dry mesh above - creating a clear water line.
+With the Mk.1 model the liquid fertiliser drains out of the mesh plate so this will look at times like it is blocked but that is very rarely the case.
+If the top section of the mesh is visible, then there is no need to worry, the air will flow through.
+Normally there is about 5mm of wetness at the very bottom of the mesh and about 15mm of dry mesh above - creating a clear water line.
 The air flows in above the water line.

 For the plate to become blocked, it would require a huge amount of silt to build up in the reservoir behind the mesh plate.
 The design of the base reservoir and mesh plate means any small pieces of slit sink to the bottom and water flows out the mesh plate above the this.